Tourists Stuck On The London Eye Finally Return To Land After 'Terror Attack'

 #LondonEye???? a group of children of the #Gredos School of #LasRozas after the attack of #Londres– 4 dead and 20 wounded.”

-While the terror story is still developing, those who were guests of The London Eye are now safely on terra firma.
+While the terror story is still developing, those who were guests of The London Eye are now safely on Terra Firma.

 How would you manage being trapped in a carriage aboard The London Eye while a terror event was unfolding below?
 Post below to send the people of London your support.